bjssacademy/advanced-tdd/chapter04/chapter04.md

 - Two players play the game
 - Each player has a 7x7 grid
-- Each player places 9 1x1 ships on their grid
+- Each player places 9 ships on their grid
+- Each ship occupies only a single grid location (1x1 size)
 - Players take turns to shoot at their opponent
-- The game is won by the first player to sink all opponent's ships
+- The game is won by the first player to sink all their opponent's ships

 ## Where do we start?

 This is always an issue, whether we write tests or not!

 Let's choose to start with a low-level building block of the game.
-We will focus on the "happy path" behavious of placing a ship on the grid.
+We will focus on the "happy path" behaviour of placing a ship on the grid.

 ### Terminology: happy path, error path, edge case

+A quick detour on some common terminology:

-- _Happy path_: a behaviour that correctly handles valid requests
+- **Happy path**: a behaviour that correctly handles valid requests
-- _Error path_: a behaviour that handles an unexpected error, such as invalid user input or system unavailability
+- **Error path**: a behaviour that handles an unexpected error, such as invalid user input or system unavailability
-- _Edge case_: a behaviour known to be at the boundary of a happy path and an error path.
+- **Edge case**: a behaviour known to be at the boundary of a happy path and an error path.
 Many defects arise at edge cases!

 ## Placing the first ship on an empty grid